-1. The member of staff who receives the report will pass all relevant factual information to the relevant Year Leader(s).
+1. The member of staff who receives the report will pass all relevant factual information to the relevant Year Leader(s) and Emergency cover staff if relevant.
 An initial decision will be made at this stage if the incident constitutes "Child on Child abuse" by assessing the alleged levels of coercion, misbalances of power between individuals, frequency of events, level of harm and other contextual factors.
 If this is the case then staff will default to the Child Protection policy.
 The Hackett continuum will be used as a broad framework for assessment.